Skip to Content

 Server-side

-In server components, API routes, and server actions, read the session from request headers:
+In server components, API routes, and server actions, read the session server-side via the auth domain’s session helper.
+It resolves the current customer from the request headers; session.user contains the authenticated customer.

 Client-side